 - Establishing and enforcing policies and procedures governing the receipt, handling, custody, and disbursement of funds.

-- Requiring the establishment and maintenance of records accounting for funds received and paid by the University.
+- Requiring the establishment and maintenance of records accounting for funds received by the University.

 - Performing periodic audits of departments with any cash handling operations.